iftec/The-Art-of-Poi/README.md

 There are some differences from the wireframes to the project, but not as many as I expected.
-The main one being that I was going to create seperate pages instead of one scrolling page.
+The main one was that I was going to create separate pages instead of one scrolling page.
- Looking back, I definitely could have spent more time planning my approach, this project was a big learning curve for me, and I can use this as a platform to spend more time and effort designing future projects.
+ Looking back, I definitely could have spent more time planning my approach, This project was a big learning curve for me, and I can use this as a platform to spend more time and effort designing future projects.
 ## Surface Plane
 I made a decision at the start of this project that I would try and challange myself and not use Bootstrap in this first project.
 I'm glad to say, that I did not and I think it has helped me understand the core of HTML and CSS better.